Combined cycle gas turbine

-All desalination and power block equipment was revised by the engineering firm Sargent and Lundy throughout 2002/03.
+All desalination and power block equipment were revised by the engineering firm Sargent and Lundy throughout 2002/03.
 It included comparisons of power and water purchase agreements, site construction progress, fuel use compared to performance and payment of contractors.

 GE International supplied the long-term maintenance contracts for the plant for parts repairs, field services and upgrades of the GE Frame 9E gas turbine generators and the eight GE Frame DLN machines.

 The Taweelah plants are on the receiving end of a pipeline from the Dolphin Gas Project.
 The first phase was a $3.5bn development for the easy provision of natural gas to a number of receiving terminals via a 48in-diameter, 350km pipeline.
 It is estimated that the full cost was $10bn.

 Halliburton Brown and Root designed and constructed the gas transmission pipeline, the gas receiving and metering facilities at Taweelah and a riser platform.
 The Dolphin Project transports 2 billion ft³ / d (56 million m³ / d) of natural gas.